Written by Emma (Teach Starter)

 Don’t let the measuring, counting, calculating and coordinating a party requires go to waste!

-We have a range of resources that can help students of all ages enjoy a well-deserved celebration while maximizing learning opportunities.
+We have a range of resources that can help students of all ages enjoy a well-deserved celebration while maximising learning opportunities.

 Money and Financial Mathematics

 Before planning begins, review the concept of money with our Money and Financial Mathematics resources.

 Students can review the basics of Australian money, before practising problem-solving with our Pandora’s Party Palace Maths – Lower Years, Middle Years or Upper Years Activity, which allows differentiation through its pricing structure.